MarkusWandel/battery-tester/doc/manual.md

 ### Consistency between Channels
 Even more important than the accuracy of the load resistors is that they all match.
 The main point of this device is to find matching sets of batteries.

 Before installation, all six resistors were connected in series to a power supply and the voltage across each was measured.
-They matched within 0.1%.
+They matched within the multimeter's display resolution, which was about 0.3% in this case.
 ### Analog Reference Accuracy
-The TL431 device is not instrument grade.
+The TL431 device is not instrument quality.
 It works well enough for this application.
 The 10μF filter capacitor on its output was necessary on a breadboard test and retained for the build.
 ### Conversion of A/D Converter reading to Millivolts
 In the firmware, the following conversion is used on the sum of 1000 analog readings: